chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 > executable software, mustn't it also be compiled?
 The answer is yes
 > -- the code of a compiler is also compiled by some other
 > compiler.
 Most modern compilers are in fact able to compile
-> /themselves/ -- specifically, a compiler version x will compile the
+> *themselves* -- specifically, a compiler version x will compile the
 > compiler version of x+1 (or x+0.1).
 See ["Wikipedia -
 > Bootstrapping"](https://en.wikipedia.org/wiki/Bootstrapping_(compilers))